microsoft/code-with-engineering-playbook/code-reviews/recipes/Python.md

 At the next attempted commit any lint failures will block the commit.

-> Note: Installing pre-commit hooks is volontary and done by each developer individually.
+> Note: Installing pre-commit hooks is voluntary and done by each developer individually.
 Thus it's not a replacement for build validation on the server

 ## Code Review Checklist